Try this six-point checkup to refocus, fine-tune your money game and show your money who’s boss!

 Glancing through my own spending reports, today, I noticed a huge spike in my spending for April.
 It’s no surprise, I moved across state, but it was a good reminder that moving is both expensive and inevitable (if you’re a renter, which I am).

 If you spot oddities in your reports, use them to refine your budget.
-For me, in this case, that means setting a ‘Moving Fund’ goal so that I’m prepared for the next time I relocate.
+For me, in this case, that means setting a ‘Moving Fund’ target so that I’m prepared for the next time I relocate.

 5. About Those Priorities